Command Chains Reference

 # Step 1: Initialize a new plan bundle

-specfact plan init --bundle new-feature --interactive
+specfact project devops-flow --stage plan --action init --bundle new-feature --interactive

 # Step 2: Add features to the plan